What you need to know

 The average pay for judges and hearing officers in the United States ranges from $45,970 to $172,010 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of judges and hearing officers is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of judges and hearing officers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.